Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 ### Usage

 1. Time your sign to the whole cut.
-If you fbf or divide the lines into sections prior to clipping, or you split the lines into multiple layers, select all the lines that make up the sign.
-AutoClip will recognise lines not based on their order, but their start and end time.
+2. Seek the video to a reference frame where, ideally, the sign is unobscured from the foreground object.
-2. Create a rect clip that covers your sign.
-This clip defines the area where AutoClip will be active.
+3. Create a rect clip that covers your sign at the reference frame.
+This clip defines the area where AutoClip should be active.
 Anything outside this clip will not be clipped.
-3. Seek the video to a frame where, ideally, the sign is unobscured from the foreground object.
+4. Select all the lines that make up the sign.
+This can include already fbfed or layered lines.
+AutoClip recognises lines not based on their order, but their start and end time.
-4. Select „Automation > AutoClip > AutoClip“ and a new AutoClip window shall open.
+5. With the video seek head at reference frame and all lines selected, run „Automation > AutoClip > AutoClip“ and a new AutoClip window shall open.
-5. In the new window, adjust the sliders until you get a satisfactory clip and click „Apply“.
+6. In the new window, adjust the sliders until you get a satisfactory clip.
+AutoClip tests the absolute difference of a pixel at current frame against reference frame, and clips away the pixel if it has difference above the specified thresholds.
+7. Click „Apply“ to apply the clip to subtitle.

 ### License